 These six rabbits included two which had avoided the poison baits strategically dropped all over the island in the winter of 2011 and four born since the baiting.
 Winter is when the tens of thousands of rabbits would be hungriest.
 The poison baits were devastatingly successful.
 After baiting a team of hunters and trained dogs combed the island.
 They found – and dispatched – 13 rabbits, including those last six in November 2011.

 Rabbits had been on Macquarie Island for at least 130 years, having been introduced as a food source by sealers in the late 19th century.
 They subsequently made themselves at home on this grassy outcrop in the Southern Ocean, destroying vegetation and excavating fragile peat soils.

 Natural boom and bust population cycles saw rabbits denude whole valleys and move on, like a disease on the landscape.
 Macquarie Island’s vegetation had never experienced herbivory other than the minuscule munching of invertebrates.
-Predatory skuas and feral cats may have had some impact but the rabbit population thrived.
+Predatory skuas and feral cats had some impact but the rabbit population thrived.
 Biological control, firstly myxoma virus and later calicivirus, had some success in reducing rabbit numbers but was never going to eradicate the feral species.

 Cats were eradicated from Macquarie Island in 2000 and there ensued many years of talk about removing the final trinity of feral mammals: rabbits, rats and mice.
 Similar projects had been successful on other much smaller islands, notably in New Zealand, but never on such a large scale.